collective/stxnext.staticdeployment/README.rst

 ``additional-pages`` (list)
     Other pages that should be deployed.
 For example: `sitemap`

 ``deployable-review-states`` (list)
     Only pages with review states listed here will be deployed.
 Default: `published`

+``path-filter`` (string)
+    An option to deploy just the contents below the given path.
+Default: `empty string`

+``deployment-steps`` (list)
+    Optional list of named adapters (IPloneSiteRoot, IDeploymentStep), that will be called after all the deployment is executed.
+The adapters will be called in the same order of this list.

 Usage